Documents

 Uploading a document

-Use draft() to construct a document upload and save() to submit it.
+Use create() to construct a document upload and save() to submit it.
 The document content must be provided as bytes.
 All fields except document are optional.

 with open("invoice.pdf", "rb") as f: